 Painting, for me, is a way of balancing stillness with energy and movement.

-One of the things I find most fascinating about painting is the slowing down of time, and how the temporal register effects the work.
-The process I have developed consists of both systematic repetition and conscious intuition, creating detailed, multi-layered surfaces – the curvilinea shapes that emerge are never entirely predicted.
+One of the things I find most compelling about painting is the slowing down of time, and how this temporal register can effect the work.
+The process I have developed consists of both systematic repetition and conscious intuition, creating detailed, multi-layered surfaces – the outcome never fully predicted.
 Repetition of form, as in the natural environment, creates complex growth patterns and rhythms, allowing the pictorial space to act as a platform for transformation and evolution.
 The layers create visual tensions and a dialogue emerges between what is hidden and what is revealed.
-The results play with the stability of the viewing experience, creating complex illusions of depth that confuse the eye and trick the brain.
+The results can play with the stability of the viewing experience, creating complex illusions of depth and movement that confuse the eye and trick the brain.